pithoner/BDSX-Manager/README.md

 # Installation

-To use this simple download the BDSX-Manager.pyw file and paste it into the main bdsx directory, it will create a config.ini file to save settings.
-The .pyw file has no console.
+To use this simply download the BDSX-Manager.exe and paste it into the main bdsx directory, it will create a config.ini file to save settings.
+If you have python and want to use the .py or .pyw file you will need to install the requred packages.

+# Other

+In the future I want to add other feature such as auto backup and chat management feature.
+If you have any suggestions or problems please open an issue.